 - Knowing a first world problem when you see one

-- The silent rebellious act of riding your bike, planting a garden or meditating
+- The silent rebellious act of riding your bike, planting a garden, or meditating

-- Slow burning coals, and less like flashing short-lived flames
+- Slow-burning coals, and less like flashing short-lived flames

 The Denver Yoga Underground is a sanctuary in which to take refuge from the vicissitudes of life.
 It is a welcoming space to remove obstacles and experience joy.
 It is also a place to be nourished and be renewed.
 We laugh in the Underground among the joyful company of our peers.
-It’s where we learn to share yoga with others and reconnect with our soul.
+It’s where we learn to share yoga with others and reconnect with our souls.

 Being Underground means you value your character above the things you “own”.
 You are the source of your own happiness because you know how and where to find it inside, as opposed to relying upon the mainstream world to give it to you.
 Those who’ve put in the time into the Yoga Underground whether it’s in Denver or anywhere else will bring peaceful revolution with them wherever they go.